late4ever/Mistia-Labs/Mistia-Nexus/README.md

     ./start_all.sh
     ```

-    Your containers will now start up correctly, with Duplicati securely loading its key from your new `.env` file.
+    Your containers will now start up correctly.

 ## 3. Post-Installation